Goals

 Review the assembly instructions above for make_array and make a sketch of its stack frame.

 Writing outside the bounds of a stack-allocated array can be a devastating error.
-The array is located in stack memory near the saved values for critical registers such as fp/s0 and ra.
+The array is located in stack memory near critical values such as the saved fp/s0 and saved ra.
 Writing past the array can overwrite these precious saved values which then causes execution to "teleport" to a completely nonsensical place.
-Even writing a single extra byte is too far when the array immediately abuts a critical saved value.
+Even writing a single extra byte is too far if the array immediately abuts a critical saved value.
 Ouch!
 The effect of stack corruption can be a baffling phenonmenon the first time you encounter it.
 Knowing how the stack housekeeping is managed provides helpful insights for recognizing the situation and debugging it.

 Solving a stack mystery